scrapinghub/splash/docs/scripting-ref.rst

 .. note::

-   This will affect ``window.innerWidth`` and ``window.innerHeight`` JS variables and invoke ``window.onresize`` event callback.
-However this will only happen during the next asynchronous operation and :ref:`splash-png` is notably synchronous, so if you have resized a page and want it to react accordingly before taking the screenshot, use :ref:`splash-wait`.
+   This will relayout all document elements and affect geometry variables, such as ``window.innerWidth`` and ``window.innerHeight``.
+However ``window.onresize`` event callback will only be invoked during the next asynchronous operation and :ref:`splash-png` is notably synchronous, so if you have resized a page and want it to react accordingly before taking the screenshot, use :ref:`splash-wait`.

 .. _splash-set-viewport-full: